graphqlcrud/spec/docs/concepts.md

 sidebar_label: Concepts
 ---

-## Specification concepts

-Specification uses following vocabulary to define GraphQL queries

-## CRUD method
+## CRUD methods

-GraphQL CRUD defines different CRUD capabilities that represents various operations that can be executed on the set of the objects:
+GraphQL CRUD defines different CRUD capabilities that represents various operations that can be executed on a set of objects:

-- Create: creation of the object
+- Create: create an object
-- Update: update of the any object properties
+- Update: update a specific object's properties
-- Delete: delete entire object by id
+- Delete: delete a specific object by its ID
-- Get: get specific object by id
+- Get: get a specific object by its ID
-- Find: find multiple objects using query
+- Find: find multiple objects

 ## Input types

 GraphQL CRUD defines common input type categories that can be used in various CRUD methods to define operations.
-For example Create operation will use specific input type that does not require object ID.
+For example, the Create operation will use a specific input type that does not require an object ID.

 ## Capabilities

-GraphQL CRUD defines different capabilities that developers can enable to modify how queries can be defined.
-Good example of this capabilities are:
+GraphQL CRUD defines different capabilities that developers can enable to modify what queries can be made against the service.
+Examples of these capabilities include:

 - Pagination: Ability to paginate content
 - Filtering: Ability to peform filtering on specific fields
-- Countability: Ability to count number of entire for query
+- Countability: Ability to count the total number of objects
-- Consistency: Ability to verify if write operation is not overriding data.
+- Consistency: Ability to verify whether a write operation is overriding data

 ## Variations

-Apart from reference implementation GraphQL CRUD provides different variations of the queries and mutations that can be used for different needs.
+Apart from a reference implementation, GraphQL CRUD provides different variations of the provided queries and mutations that can be used for different needs.